haddersbadders/edu-tel/posts/its-just-not-the-same-the-realities-of-virtual-realities-in-teaching-and-learning-in-higher-education.md

 ---
-title: "'It's just not the same': The realities of virtual realities in teaching and learning in Higher Education"
+title: "'It's just not the same'- The realities of virtual realities in teaching and learning in Higher Education"
 date: 2021-08-26T00:00:00.000Z
 author: Becky Parry
 tags: